+Note:

-m/ total cash received for deposit in the General Cash account.
+Total cash received for deposit in the General Cash account.

-n/ the amount that represents the difference between the sold accounts receivables accounted for during the year on a fully reserved basis and the amount received from the sale of the Accounts Receivable–Other.
+Amount that represents the difference between the sold accounts receivables accounted for during the year on a fully reserved basis and the amount received from the sale of the Accounts Receivable–Other.

-o/ invoice amount of Accounts Receivable-Dishonored Checks or Accounts Receivable–Other that have been sold.
+Invoice amount of Accounts Receivable-Dishonored Checks or Accounts Receivable–Other that have been sold.